Introduction:

 The assimilation of RPM solutions into mainstream health systems has the added advantage of extending access to care further.
 People living in distant, rural communities who lack access to specialist care can leverage the power of remote patient monitoring solutions and stay in touch with physicians at metropolitan hospitals.
 Additionally, integrating RPM into health systems greatly benefits elders at retirement homes and assisted living facilities.
 They are likely to face difficulty traveling to see physicians, so the ability to monitor their health vitals remotely is a suitable solution to make up for the absence of caregivers and keep the costs low.

-One of the most impactful applications of the integration of RPM through healthcare interoperability is during pandemics.
+One of the most impactful applications of the integration of RPM through healthcare interoperability was is during pandemics.
 The recent Covid-19 pandemic restricted travel and made it risky to go to clinics.
-During such disease outbreaks, using EHR interoperability solutions to leverage remote patient monitoring technologies will provide access to care for people who need it.
+During such disease outbreaks, using interoperability EHR solutions to leverage remote patient monitoring technologies will provide access to care for people who need it.
 This is especially true of people suffering from chronic conditions but face travel restrictions.

 Remote patient monitoring technologies can change the way we approach non-critical care.
-But its widespread adoption and implementation through healthcare interoperability software solutions is an ongoing process.
+However, its widespread adoption and implementation through healthcare interoperability software solutions is an ongoing process.
 The use of wearable IoT devices like smartwatches has increased the adoption rate of such solutions.
-It won’t be surprising to see interoperability solutions maximize the use of RPM within health information systems.
+It won’t be surprising to see health interoperability solutions maximize the use of RPM within health information systems.

 The Role of EHR Interoperability Solutions in Telehealth